-Andrea Schwartz embodies what it means to be fit into one’s fifties and is more than happy to share what she’s learned with her friends, family – and you.
+Forward thinking Andrea Schwartz embodies what it means to fit into one’s fifties and is more than happy to share what she’s learned with her friends, family – and you.

 An Interesting Turn

-That love was born in the midst of her stint in the fashion industry which, while it sounds glamourous, subjected her to long, grueling hours.
-In fitness, she found a sense of community, stress relief and much-needed energy.
+That love was born in the midst of her stint in the fashion industry which, while it sounds glamorous, subjected her to long, gruelling hours.
+In fitness, she found a sense of community, stress relief, and much-needed energy.

 Andrea immediately latched onto exercise and the opportunities it brought with it.